Endometriosis: General Information

-- Endometriosis occurs when tissue similar to the lining of the uterus is found outside the normal location.
+- Endometriosis is a condition that occurs when tissue similar to the inside of the uterus is found outside of its normal location.

-Endometriosis is an inflammatory condition that occurs when tissue similar to the lining of the uterus is found outside its normal location.
-Common locations of endometrial implants include the ovaries, fallopian tubes, ligaments that support the uterus, and tissue covering the bladder and rectum.
-The location of the endometrial implants and the way in which the lesions affect the pelvic organs contribute to the symptoms that both adolescent and adult women have.
+Endometriosis, pronounced, “end–o–me–tree–o–sis” can affect individuals born with female reproductive organs of all ages.
+It is an inflammatory condition that occurs when tissue similar to the inside lining of the uterus is found outside of its normal location.
+Endometrial implants can be found on the ovaries, fallopian tubes, and ligaments that support the uterus, and they can even implant on top of the bladder and rectum.
+The most common locations of endometrial implants are in the cul–de–sac area (behind the uterus) and near the bladder.

 What are the symptoms of endometriosis?